 I was that person who showed up at the gym every now and then to be able say—to myself and others—that I had done my due diligence of taking care of my body.
 Each time I darkened the doors of the gym, I would try to find the least strenuous activity possible and do it just long enough to break a sweat.
 I had mastered the art of self-deception in this particular area of my life.

 My flesh fell for the lie that I was “trying.”
 My spirit knew better.
 I always knew that God wanted us to be good stewards of our bodies.
-If I heard that “our body is the temple of the Holy Spirit” once, I must have heard it hundreds of times.
+If I heard that “our 1 Corinthians 6:19” once, I must have heard it hundreds of times.
 And I didn’t just hear it.
 I actually believed it.